DSI-FDI/final-project/src/dsi_milestone_6.md

 * The interviewee was unfocused on the interview goals.
 * He was nervous and stuttered when he spoke.
 * He was unable to apply himself to a specific context
-* his interview was really hard and the interviewee had serious difficulties.
-For example, He had problems doing the  think-aloud technique..
+* His interview was really hard and the interviewee had serious difficulties.
+Specially, he had problems with the think-aloud technique.
-* He treated the application like a Rol game (where you have to pick and follow strategies)..
+* He treated the application like a Roleplaying game (where you have to pick and follow strategies and turns).
 * He needed a lot of support and help.
 * The interviewee was influenced by his personal background and was reluctant to use the application.
-* The interview was interrupted and this could have affected the performance of the user while using the application (for example in his nervousness)
+* The interview was interrupted and this could have affected the performance of the user while using the application (for example by increasing his nervousness).

 **Positives:**

-* Interest in the application and trying to learn how to use it.
+* He was interested in the application and trying to learn how to use it.
-* Blocked on different stages of the application.
+* He was blocked on different stages of the application, which gave us great insight about potential usability problems.
-* Concentrate in other stuff or trying to read/understand everything carefully
+* Concentrate in other stuff or trying to read/understand everything carefully.
 * He was slow to react due to the fear of failure.
 * He found it difficult to remember functionalities.